Nuclear thermal rocket: United States

 Development of solid core NTRs started in 1955 under the Atomic Energy Commission (AEC) as Project Rover and ran to 1973.
 Work on a suitable reactor was conducted at Los Alamos National Laboratory and Area 25 (Nevada National Security Site) in the Nevada Test Site.
 Four basic designs came from this project: KIWI, Phoebus, Pewee, and the Nuclear Furnace.
 Twenty individual engines were tested, with a total of over 17 hours of engine run time.
+In 1968, Phoebus-2A reactor generated over 4,000 megawatts of thermal power, making it the most powerful nuclear propulsion reactor of its era.
+While Phoebus-2A was not designed for space missions, scientists had hoped it could eventually be adapted for a Mars journey.

 When NASA was formed in 1958, it was given authority over all non-nuclear aspects of the Rover program.
 To enable cooperation with the AEC and keep classified information compartmentalized, the Space Nuclear Propulsion Office (SNPO) was formed at the same time.
 The 1961 NERVA program was intended to lead to the entry of nuclear thermal rocket engines into space exploration.
 Unlike the AEC work, which was intended to study the reactor design itself, NERVA's goal was to produce a real engine that could be deployed on space missions.
 The 334 kN thrust baseline NERVA design was based on the KIWI B4 series.

 Tested engines included Kiwi, Phoebus, NRX/EST, NRX/XE, Pewee, Pewee 2, and the Nuclear Furnace.
 Progressively higher power densities culminated in the Pewee.
 Tests of the improved Pewee 2 design were canceled in 1970 in favor of the lower-cost Nuclear Furnace (NF-1), and the U.S. nuclear rocket program officially ended in the spring of 1973.
 During this program, the NERVA accumulated over 2 hours of run time, including 28 minutes at full power.
 The SNPO considered NERVA to be the last technology development reactor required to proceed to flight prototypes.